HL7NZ/nhi/input/pagecontent/createPatient.md

 ##### Create Patient - Address rules
-* A Patient must have a single Primary Residential Address
+* A Patient must have a single Primary Residential Address (type = physical)
-  * use = home
-  * type = physical
 * An acceptable Patient Address must be:
   * Validated by an Address Service; OR
   * User Qualified with a NotValidatedAddressReason
-* A Patient can have a maximum of one residential and one mailing address (1 x address type=physical and 1 x type= postal)
+* A Patient can have a maximum of one residential and one mailing address (1 x address type = physical and 1 x type = postal)
-* A residential address must have at least one of:
-  * domicile code (source - eSAM domicile code),
-  * notional domicile code (source – web service call to location lookup file using address parameters),
-  * notional domicile code (source - optional web service request address parameter)}
 * A Validated Address must include:
   * a valid nz-address-id
   * Address-line-1 (that matches the address-line-1 returned by eSAM)